 Where should I keep my Will?

-You should keep your Will in a safe, secure place, such as with your solicitor.
-You should consider keeping any other original documents that may be needed to administer your estate with your Will (for example, Title Deeds, original Insurance Policies, Trust Deeds and the like).
+You should keep your Will in a safe and secure place, such as with your solicitor.
+You should keep other original documents that may be needed to administer your estate with your Will (for example, title deeds, insurance policies, trust deeds, and the like).

 You should keep a copy of your Will at home and note on it where the original is kept.

 You should tell your Executor where your Will is kept.